jmcoded0/AWS-IAM-Privilege-Escalation-Detection/README.md

-# 🔐 AWS IAM Privilege Escalation & Detection Lab
+# 🔐 AWS IAM Privilege Escalation Detection

 This project simulates a real-world AWS IAM privilege escalation scenario.
 I deliberately created a misconfigured IAM environment, escalated privileges from a low-level user, and detected the attack using AWS native tools like **CloudTrail**, **GuardDuty**, and **Lambda**.
 The goal: understand IAM policy weaknesses, simulate attacker behavior, and build a basic detection pipeline.